wn-doolittle/caliper-spec/caliper-impl-guide.md

  - When are the resources accessed?
  - How often is the content viewed?
  - What paths are taken to reach the content?

+Talk about how `@context` changes for extensions and explain how it works?
+Then point to the Release Schedule section.

+## Custom Extensions

+TODO: how to do this.
+Don't know where best to put this section.
+Might be mostly pointing to other JSON-LD resources.

 ## Sending an Event to an endpoint